clearwaterstream/Inferred/README.md

 # Inferred
 Assign value to a string based on the string variable's name.
-This is a util for the truly lazy ones - which means pretty much everyone.

 ### Examples